Brain Mechanisms of Pain & Health Lab

-- November, 2016 ~ Fadel Zeidan was invited to personally present his research on mindfulness and pain to His Holiness the 14th Dalai Lama at the 2016 International Conference on Science and Buddhism.
-(Video to the right.)
+November, 2016 ~ Fadel Zeidan was invited to personally present his research on mindfulness and pain to His Holiness the 14th Dalai Lama at the 2016 International Conference on Science and Buddhism (first video).

-- February, 2016 ~ Fadel's TEDx EmoryTalk (video to the right), "A Different Approach to Pain Management: Mindfulness Meditation," at Emory University.
+February, 2016 ~ Fadel's TEDx EmoryTalk (second video), "A Different Approach to Pain Management: Mindfulness Meditation," at Emory University.

-- June, 2015 ~ Fadel briefly appeared on the Aussie TV series, Redesign My Brain, (video to the right).
+June, 2015 ~ Fadel briefly appeared on the Aussie TV series, Redesign My Brain, (third video).

 May, 2014 ~ Fadel's 2014 Mitchell Max Award talk at the NIH (fourth video).